-Allocation Process by which the assignment of railway infrastructure managed by an infrastructure manager.
+Allocation Process by which the assignment of railway infrastructure infrastructure manager.

-Network The entire railway infrastructure belonging to the State and relative to purchasing rail infrastructure from the company Arcelor S.A:.
+Network The entire railway infrastructure and managed by an

+Tertiary network Industrial network as defined by the law of 18 December 2006 relative to purchasing rail infrastructure from the company Arcelor S.A:.
 This network is reserved solely for freight traffic used for shunting movements on these specific sidings in this network.